briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

-plat is refused by the Commission, the person submitting the plat which the Commission refused to approve may file with the Administrator an application for appeal of the decision, for review by the Board of Zoning Appeals within thirty days of Commission refusal of plat, as required in [Section 1111.03][].
+plat is refused by the Commission, the person submitting the plat which the Commission refused to approve may file with the Administrator an application for appeal of the decision, for review by the Board of Zoning Appeals within thirty days of Commission refusal of plat, as required in [Section 1111.03][CF Section 1111.03].

 18. _(r)_ **Transmittal of Copies.** When the final plat has been approved by the Planning and Zoning Commission, the original tracing shall be returned to